shafr/shafr.github.io/_posts/life/2020-04-15-samsung-odessey-controller.md

 # Replacement parts
 If you would need new thumbpad-joysticky thing - i found exact one on Aliexpress:

-[2PCS For XBox One Original 3D Analog Joystick Module Thumbstick Replacement For PS4 PS 4 Controller][https://www.aliexpress.com/item/32859369585.html?spm=a2g0s.9042311.0.0.3a444c4d1Hn3Lz]
+[2PCS For XBox One Original 3D Analog Joystick Module Thumbstick Replacement For PS4 PS 4 Controller][ali]

 Actually they all look the same in terms of contacts, so replacement should not be hard to find.